chrishulbert/gondola/README.md

 If you use the last format (eg there's no SxEy, and there is a `-`), it takes a 'best guess' at which season and episode it is.
 This is useful for shows where the DVD order is different to the TV order.
 I actually recommend using this when you make backups of your DVDs.
 The episode name doesn't need to be an exact match, because it does a 'Levenshtein distance' calculation to make a best guess at which episode it is.

 But it forces you to confirm it guessed correctly: the file is renamed to the best guess, with a `.remove if correct` extension attached.
 If you're happy with the guess, rename the file to remove the extension, and it'll process as usual.
 Eg if you upload `Seinfeld - Serenity.vob`, it'll rename it to `Seinfeld S09E03 The Serenity Now.Seinfeld - Serenity.vob.remove if correct`.
 The first half of that is the guessed episode's number and it's name according to TMDB, then the original name you gave the file, then the remove_if_correct extension for you to remove as a confirmation that you're happy.

+### TV shows without TMDB lookup

+Since the TMDB lookup tends to fail now, you can use the following naming convention:

+	* !Show name - S1 Season 1 - E2 Episode title.deinterlace.vob

+Obviously this will not be able to look up metadata, so it is up to you to provide images in this case.

 ## Name